• Flipped Classroom

 Especially for those subjects that require students to remember and repeat activities exactly — think chemistry, physics, and just about every math class — it is most helpful to have a video demonstration to be able to rewind and re-watch.
 In this model, the teacher uses screen recording software to demonstrate the activity in a way that allows students to follow along at their own pace.

-4. The Faux-Flipped Classroom
+4. The faux-flipped classroom

 The faux-flipped classroom is perfect for younger students for whom actual homework might not yet be appropriate.
 This flipped classroom model instead has those students watch lecture video in class — giving them the opportunity to review materials at their own pace, with the teacher able to move from student to student to offer whatever individual support each young learner needs.